cmccurley22/data-science-S2023/challenges/c10-sat-assignment.md

   - as both_SAT increases, univ_GPA increases
 - What relationship do `univ_GPA` and `high_GPA` exhibit?
   - same as above -\> as high_GPA increases, univ_GPA increases
+  - it seems like a more linear increase, whereas with both_SAT there seems to be very steep increase towards the start then it becomes closer in slope to univ_GPA

 ### Hypothesis Testing with a Correlation Coefficient